Here is a chart from the charting platform from TradingView, It's one of the more popular charting platforms:

 But It's not the only one, you have stuff like MT4, MT5, NinjaTrader, and many more…

-So, I will explain to you how you actually read a Forex chart.
+So, I will explain to you how to read a Forex chart.

 How to read a Forex Chart